 That I may have God’s peace and joy as mine.”

-We don’t think that just because we have denied peace and joy someone else that in so doing we are in effect really denying them to our self.
-If you hold hate or a grudge in your mind, you are the one HOLDING the hate and the grudge in yourself.
-You are the sufferer.
-Do you think your brother is suffering?
-We don’t know but we do know you are.
+We don’t think that just because we have denied peace and joy to someone that we are in effect really denying peace to our Self.
+If you hold hate or a grudge in your mind, you are the one doing the HOLDING, so you are the effect of your own suffering!
+Do you like how you feel?

 Would you rather say to that brother?

 My brother/sister/myself: misery and suffering I offer you